tvkpz/ml-deployment/hosting/byoc_cc/README.md

 ```

 * __`<inference_specific_dir>`__ is the directory which contains the files that will be installed in the container.
 * __`local_test`__ is a directory that shows how to test your new container on any computer that can run Docker, including an Amazon SageMaker notebook instance.
 Using this method, you can quickly iterate using small datasets to eliminate any structural bugs before you use the container with Amazon SageMaker.
-Optional dir for which you can find example.
+Optional dir for which you can find example in `byoc_cc` folder.

 In this simple application, we only install five files in the container.
 You may only need that many or, if you have many supporting routines, you may wish to install more.
 These five show the standard structure of our Python containers, although you are free to choose a different toolset and therefore could have a different layout.
 If you're writing in a different programming language, you'll certainly have a different layout depending on the frameworks and tools you choose.